chloeatwood/Expedia-clone/README.md

 - [Add any other known issues or planned improvements here.]

+## Contributing

+Contributions are welcome.
+To contribute:

+1. Fork the repository.
+2. Create a feature branch (`git checkout -b feature/your-feature`).
+3. Commit your changes with clear messages.
+4. Push to your fork and open a pull request describing your changes.
+Please open an issue first for significant changes so they can be discussed before implementation.

 ## Acknowledgements

 Referencing [Expedia.com](https://www.expedia.com/) for feature inspiration.
 Originally built as an open-source project by Kumkum, Ashish, Amit, Sagar Balsaraf, and Sarim; extended here as part of the SE 3290 – Software Project Management course project.